 National History Museum, Ulaanbaatar

 The National Museum of Mongolia formerly the National Museum of Mongolian History is located in Ulaanbaatar.
-This museum is a cultural, scientific, and educational organization, which is responsible for the collection, conservation and interpretation of the objects under its curation.
+This museum is a cultural, scientific, and educational organization.
+And the museum is responsible for the collection, conservation and interpretation of the objects under its curation.

 Exhibitions cover prehistory, pre-Mongol Empire history, Mongol Empire, Mongolia during Qing rule, ethnography and traditional life, and twentieth-century history.
-The ethnographic collection has significant displays of the traditional dress of various Mongolian ethnic groups and of snuff bottles.
+And the ethnographic collection has significant displays of the traditional dress of various Mongolian ethnic groups and of snuff bottles.
 Most exhibits have labels in both Mongolian and English.

 Juulchin Street-1, Ulaanbaatar 210146, Mongolia

 The Winter Palace of the Bogd Khan is located in southern Ulaanbaatar, Mongolia, on the road to Zaisan.
 It is now a museum.
 The palace is the only one left from originally four residences of the eighth Jebtsundamba Khutughtu, who was later proclaimed Bogd Khan, or emperor of Mongolia.

 Built between 1893 and 1903, the Chinese style complex includes six temples.
 And each one of them contains Buddhist artwork, including sculpture and thangka.
 Also it is one of the few Mongolian historical attractions which have neither been destroyed by the Soviets or the Communist Mongolians.

 Bogd Javzandamba Street | 15 Khan-Uul District, Ulaanbaatar, Mongolia